Multiclass Decision Forest

-Use this component to create a machine learning model based on the decision forest algorithm.
-A decision forest is an ensemble model that rapidly builds a series of decision trees, while learning from tagged data.
+This article describes how to use the Multiclass Decision Forest module in Machine Learning Studio (classic), to create a machine learning model based on the decision forest algorithm.
+A decision forest is an ensemble model that very rapidly builds a series of decision trees, while learning from tagged data.

 More about decision forests